pittma/obstacle-allusion/blog/2023-06-18-nietzsche.md

 slightly nearer the true Self that lies at our core.
 I personally experience this as what I've deemed an "identity shift".
-This one was particularly affecting, however, because it traveled with an awareness of /why/, again reiterating that without forward progress, without a steady convergence, the shift is merely a shift.
+This one was particularly affecting, however, because it traveled with an awareness of _why_, again reiterating that without forward progress, without a steady convergence, the shift is merely a shift.
 An oscillation.
 Happiness and contentment are fed by the thread we leave behind.